 An example of an eccentric movement is when your muscles lengthen while they are under load – like glutes when lowering into a squat or the biceps lowering a dumbbell after a curl.

 “When doing concentric (muscle shortening) exercises you can go fast or heavy but you can’t do fast and heavy simultaneously.
-In contrast the unique stimulus that eccentric training provides is to allow high muscle tensions and high speed to be trained at the same time – which is in turn leads to different muscular adaptations.
+In contrast the unique stimulus that eccentric training provides is to allow high muscle tensions and high speed to be trained at the same time – which in turn leads to different muscular adaptations.
 The problem with traditional strength work is that even in mild excess it can actually depress fast twitch muscles,” explains Angus.

 “This can be bad for a thrower because we want them to be as explosive as possible and their fast twitch muscles to work as well as possible.
 What we have discovered is eccentric training, especially high speed eccentric training, enhances the fast twitch muscles which is advantageous.”